dxsie17/IT_project/README.md

-Here's merchant and customer accounts and passwords that you can have a test:
+Here are merchant and customer accounts and passwords that you can have directly login:

 [merchant]
 mmm@123.com